Hormones and Fat Loss: How Hormones Control Weight Gain and Fat Burning

 • sleep cycles

-Several hormones directly affect body weight.
+Several hormones directly influence body weight and body composition.

 Insulin and Fat Storage

-Insulin helps move glucose from the bloodstream into cells where it can be used for energy.
+The body releases insulin when carbohydrates are consumed.
+Insulin helps move glucose from the bloodstream into cells, where it can be used for energy.

-Healthy nutrition helps maintain insulin balance.
+Healthy nutrition habits can help support better insulin balance.

 Cortisol and Weight Gain